 In addition, deposit protection – your savings at a bank – are covered by the PRA rulebook.

-That list doesn’t include giving loans, so claims against Wonga will not be covered by the FSCS.
+That list doesn’t include giving loans, so claims against Wonga and other lenders are not covered by the FSCS.

 The FCA decided not to extend the FSCS to cover lending